-Junior Achievement’s purpose is to inspire and prepare young people to succeed in a global economy.
+JA inspires and prepares young people to succeed in a global economy.

-- Belief in the power of partnership and collaboration
+- NURTURE the power of partnerships and collaboration.

 Entrepreneurship – JA students have the ability to identify business opportunities and apply effort and resources necessary to create new business endeavors.